 There is one other area where Pages shines.
 It has a lot more control over images compared to Word.

 One other big plus with Pages for authors is that you can export directly to epub.
-You don’t need to convert your file formats in another program.
+You don’t need to convert your file formats into another program.

-Pages is a terrific word processing option for all Mac, iPad and iPhone users.
+Pages is one of the best free writing apps for Mac users.
+There is also a mobile app for iPad, and iPhone.
 You can download it from the Mac App Store.